Floxarik/european-iban-generator-extension/README.md

 ## Installation

+### For Development/Testing:
 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
 5. The extension icon will appear in your toolbar

+### For Production:
+The extension will be available on the Chrome Web Store once published.

 ## Usage

 1. Click the extension icon in your browser toolbar
 2. Select a European country from the dropdown
 3. Click "Generate IBAN" or press Ctrl+Enter
-4. The IBAN will be generated and automatically copied to your clipboard
+4. The IBAN will be generated and displayed
-5. Use the "Copy IBAN" button to copy again if needed
+5. Click the "Copy IBAN" button to copy to your clipboard

 ## Technical Details